JorianWoltjer/adventofcode2022/README.md

 ```

 ## Flamegraph

+Flamegraph allows you to see what functions the program is most busy with, and might allow you to see what parts should be optimized.

 This is more of a note to myself, but if you're on WSL2 and want to use [cargo flamegraph](https://github.com/flamegraph-rs/flamegraph) you can use the following command where you likely need to change the `5.4.0-126` version number, as well as the `-F` frequency for how often to make a sample: